devtron-labs/devtron/docs/user-guide/application-groups.md

     ![Figure 20: Changing Branch](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/change-branch.jpg)

-2. Enter the new branch name (*or the new regular expression if you are using branch regex*) and click **Update Branch**.
+2. Enter the new branch name.
+If your build pipeline has `Branch Regex` as the Source Type, you must ensure your new branch name matches the regex (regular expression) provided in that build pipeline.
+Once done, click **Update Branch**.

     ![Figure 21: Updating Branch Name](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/update-branch.jpg)

 {% hint style="info" %}
-Users need to have [Manager role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to update their branch
+Users need to have [Admin role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to update their branch
 {% endhint %}